glarita/glarita.github.io/essays/The-Start-of-a-New-Arc.md

 I grew up being a hardcore skateboarder, yelling "skate and destroy" while riding down the sidewalk with my long hair flowing in the wind.
 Although skateboarders tend to have a certain stigma associated with them, what I love about skateboarding is the ability to express your individuality with your set of tricks and deciding how you want to apply them.
 Whether it’s trying a grind down a rail in a way that no one has seen, or just mastering your tricks with near perfect consistency and execution.
 The reason I bring up my past skateboarding ways is because I think of coding very similarly to skateboarding.

 Learning more coding languages is like learning more tricks, and having more tricks gives you more versatility to be creative and express your individuality.
-I’m not the fastest learner when it comes to coding, but I enjoy the challenge of mastering it to the best of my abilities so that I can express myself.
+I’m not the fastest learner when it comes to coding, but I enjoy the challenge of mastering it to the best of my abilities so that I can express myself and exercise my critical thinking skills.

 ## Brain Gains